DevExpress/devextreme-documentation/concepts/05 UI Components/Diagram/50 How To/30 Restrict Operations/07 Remove Shapes from Toolboxes.md

+In the example below, the Diagram component updates the shape collection in the toolbox and context toolbox as follows:
-The example below removes a shape from the toolbox and context toolbox after a user adds this shape on a chart and brings a shape back after a user deletes it:
+* Removes a shape from these toolboxes after a user adds it on a chart
+* Returns a shape to these toolboxes after a user deletes it from a chart

 ---
 ##### jQuery